SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 done
 ```

 Running this script will print the numbers from 0 to 4.
 The `-ge` operator is used to compare two values for greater than or equal to.
-The `(( i++ ))` syntax is used to increment the value of `i` by 1.

 Whilst the `for` loop is useful when you know the number of iterations beforehand, the `while` and `until` loops are useful when you do not know the number of iterations beforehand.
 Be careful when using `while` and `until` loops, as they can lead to infinite loops if the condition is never met.